torbs/eik-lib.github.io/docs/server_rest_api.md

 ## Packages

-Modules are packages of files to be loaded by a browser.
-Modules are versioned and consist of one or more files.
-A module are immutable.
+A packages is a set of files, javascript, css etc, which is intended to be referenced from a HTML document and loaded by a browser.

+Packages are versioned and consist of one or more files.
+A package are immutable.

 ### Endpoint Summary Table